chughes003r/FrequencyPaper/README.md

-# Code and data for "Perception of microstimulation frequency in human somatosensory cortex"

-# The following is also available as a Word file on the Git

 # This data and code corresponds to results published in Hughes, Christopher L., et al. "Perception of microstimulation frequency in human somatosensory cortex."
 Elife 10 (2021): e65128.
+# The following is also available as a Word file on the Git

 All of this code was run in MATLAB 2019b.